 Wednesday, January 18, 2017

-Six major motor carriers have filed a request with the Federal Motor Carrier Safety Administration for an exemption from current federal regulations in order to allow hair analysis in lieu of urine testing for pre-employment controlled substances testing of commercial driver’s license holders.
+Six major carriers file formal request to allow hair analysis with the Federal Motor Carrier Safety Administration.
+The request is for an exemption from current federal regulations in order to allow hair analysis in lieu of urine testing for pre-employment controlled substances testing of commercial driver’s license holders.

 According to a Federal Register notice to be published Thursday, the six carriers currently conduct pre-employment urine testing that satisfies the Department of Transportation’s requirements as well as hair analysis separate from the DOT controlled substances and alcohol testing program.